HakimM16/job_matcher/README.md

 - **Edge Runtime**: API routes use edge runtime for performance
 - **Static Generation**: Optimized for production builds
 - **Environment Variables**: Secure API key management

+## ❓ Issues & Support

+If you encounter any issues, have questions, or need support, feel free to reach out to me directly on [LinkedIn](https://www.linkedin.com/in/hakim-mabike-643848214).
+I'm happy to help!

 ## 👨‍💻 Author